matthewarmstr/ocean-cleanup-rov-controls/README.md

 # Ocean Cleanup Remotely Operated Vehicle Firmware
 *Team Members: Matthew Armstrong, William Fitzgerald, Jake Gustafson, and Amy Law*

-Allows a PSoC™ 6 microcontroller to operate the motors, collect data from ultrasonic and GPS sensors, and facilitate data transfer over Bluetooth® Low Energy (LE).
-Check out our compatible iOS application [here](https://github.com/matthewarmstr/ocean-cleanup-app).
+Allows a PSoC™ 6 microcontroller to operate thrust and servo motors, collect data from ultrasonic and GPS sensors, and facilitate data transfer over Bluetooth® Low Energy (LE) to control a vehicle for ocean cleanup.
+Check out our iOS application [here](https://github.com/matthewarmstr/ocean-cleanup-app).

 This project was developed as part of our UC Davis ECS 193 Senior Design Project in coordination with an EEC 136 design team.
 Special thanks to Professor Christopher Nitta and Teaching Assistant Ajay Suresh for their guidance and support throughout the project.